-- 1. Development to create new sports pitches, football facilities, water-based recreation and allotments will be supported in sustainable locations, which are: - a) Sites close to or in walking distance of residential areas or the Town Centre; - b) Sites near to public transport routes, with regular services. - 2.
-A priority of this Neighbourhood Plan for the allocation of infrastructure monies is to provide new allotments.
+- 1. Development to create new sports pitches, football facilities, water-based recreation and allotments will be supported, subject to there being no adverse impact on the amenities of residential properties. - 2.
+Suitable locations for sports pitches, football facilities, water-based recreation and allotments include: - a) Sites close to or in walking distance of residential areas or the Town Centre; - b) Sites near to public transport routes, with regular services. - 3.
+A priority of this Neighbourhood Plan for the allocation of infrastructure monies is to provide new allotments within walking distance of residential areas.